 The company offers one of the more affordable packages out there, with prices starting at just $45, with add-on tests available for an additional fee.

-Another reason why NeoGen Cat DNA Test is a solid option is the simplicity of the process – instead of having to wait for the DNA test kit to arrive, you can just order the test online and then collect your cat’s DNA sample yourself using a cotton swab or by having your vet draw a blood sample.
+Another reason why NeoGen Cat DNA Test is a solid option is you can get started right away – instead of having to wait for the DNA test kit to arrive, you can just order the test online and then collect your cat’s DNA sample yourself using a cotton swab or by having your vet draw a blood sample, though we wonder about this process.

-You can expect them to be available in around a month, which is pretty good for a full DNA test, especially at this price.
+You can expect them to be available in around a month.

-If you want to get your results fast, and don’t mind paying a premium price, HomeDNA is another good option.
+If you want to get your results fast, and don’t mind paying a premium price, HomeDNA is another decent option.

 The company is a branch of the DNA Diagnostics Center (DDC) that has been offering genetic testing for humans and animals for more than 20 years.